There was a time when you thought of fangs, and Dracula came to mind.

 T is for TENCENT

-Probably Tencent is the least known of all the Fangs and Bats.
+Probably, Tencent is the least known of all the Fangs and Bats.
 I must admit, I never heard of it.
 When I first read the name, I thought it was a rapper or garage DJ.

 How far wrong could I be?
-With a stake in over 700 Companies worldwide, Tencent Holdings is a multinational investment holding corporation, and the world’s LARGEST gaming company, to name just one incredible statistic.
+With a stake in over 700 Companies worldwide, Tencent Holdings is a multinational investment holding corporation and the world’s LARGEST gaming company, to name just one incredible statistic.

-Its many services include social network, music, web portals, e-commerce, mobile games, internet services, payment systems, smartphones, and multiplayer online games, which are all among the world’s biggest and most successful in their respective categories
+Its many services include social networks, music, web portals, e-commerce, mobile games, internet services, payment systems, smartphones, and multiplayer online games, which are all among the world’s biggest and most successful in their respective categories

 If you thought Godzilla had jet skis, this little monkey hiding in the shadows has a lunar rocket.